imsskiran/imsskiran.github.io/_posts/2021-06-07-bias-variance-tradeoff-the-untold-story.md

 hidden: true
 upcoming: true
 ---
 The bias-variance trade-off is a foundational concept omnipresent in the machine learning curricullums.
 In many such foundational courses, it is explained as an interpretation of the relationship between a model's complexity and the difference between its training and validation errors.
 However, without the background of Estimation Theory, this widely applied concept is often misinterpreted in practice.
-Hence, in this post let's look at the math behind the bias, the variance and their relationship with the expected error of a model from the first principles.
+Hence, in this post let's understand the rationale behind a trade-off between bias and variance and its effect on the expected error of a model, from the first principles.

 - Insert the cover pic here-

-<h2>The Estimaton</h2>
+<h2>Estimaton Theory Primer</h2>

 Imagine that you are interested to compute the simple average of scores made by an active sportsperson in their career.
 As the player is still active, you would only have a subset of the enitre scores ever made until the player's retirement.
 So, you wanted to guess the true average using the set of scores available thus far, deeming it reasonable.